 - Using motorized covers to open and close exactly how you want them to.

-4 Perks of Installing Smart Vents
+Four Advantages of Getting Smart Vents

 2. They Link with Other Smart Home Technology